 Martha Frankel

-Martha Frankel, executive director of Woodstock Bookfest, believes reading and writing are central to our inner lives.
+Martha Frankel, executive director of the Woodstock Bookfest, believes reading and writing are central to our inner lives.
 As a kid, she and her sister took turns making up stories to amuse their parents.
 Laughter was the currency of the realm.

 Long ago Frankel’s real life surpassed even her wildest stories.

 Her memoir, Hats & Eyeglasses, chronicling her family’s lifelong love affair with gambling and her own later addiction to online gambling, was published in 2008 (Tarcher/Penguin Group).
-Martha has contributed essays to several anthologies, indulging the foreword to My Body, My Words, edited by Amye Archer and Loren Kleinman, Big Table Publishing.

 Frankel writes, teaches and lives in the Hudson Valley with her husband, the artist Steve Heller.